Asosiy tarkibga o'tish

 • Add a page slice inside the pages layer

-• Add the corresponding root inside the app layer
+• Add the corresponding route inside the app layer

-• Align the page from the slice with the root
+• Connect the page from the slice with the route

 To create a page slice, let's use the CLI: